Explore the country charm and diverse attractions of the Little Karoo with ostrich farms, limestone caves and country wine estates on offer.

 The Little Karoo lies behind the coastal Garden Route and it’s altogether different.
 It is drier country than the Garden Route with majestic rugged mountains, country roads and lots of farmland.
 (Indeed it is often dry and sunny in the Little Karoo when the Garden Route is cloudy).

-As its name suggests, this area is the smaller sibling of the Great Karoo.
-It is a long valley that lies between the Swartberg and Langeberg mountain ranges.
-The Klein Karoo, (as it is also known), supports the biggest variety of succulent plants in the world.
+As its name suggests, the Little Karoo is the younger sister of the Great Karoo.
+It is a long and scenic valley that lies between the Swartberg and Langeberg mountain ranges.
+The Klein Karoo, (it's name in Afrikaans), supports the biggest variety of succulent plants in the world.
 This fascinating part of South Africa is where you’ll find the Cango Caves, a truly spectacular natural wonder.